ProjectLiminality/ProjectLiminalityMVP/RefactoringProgress.md

  # Refactoring Progress

  ## Completed Tasks
  - Created RefactoringProgress.md to track the refactoring process
+ - Set up React Three Fiber in the project (already present in package.json)

  ## In Progress
-- None yet
+ - Refactor DreamSpace to use R3F Canvas

  ## Upcoming Tasks
-1. Set up React Three Fiber in the project
-2. Refactor DreamSpace to use R3F Canvas
-3. Convert DreamNode React component to an R3F component
+ 2. Convert DreamNode React component to an R3F component
-4. Phase out the separate DreamNode3D class
+ 3. Phase out the separate DreamNode3D class
-5. Adjust state management and event handling
+ 4. Adjust state management and event handling
-6. Thorough testing of each converted component
+ 5. Thorough testing of each converted component
-7. Update documentation
+ 6. Update documentation

  ## Notes
  - The RefactoringPlan.md will remain unchanged and serve as a guide for the process
  - This document will be updated regularly to reflect the current state of the refactoring effort